Klara

 If this happened today, you’d use ZFS’s “device evacuation” feature to remove the mistakenly added vdev from the pool—but this mistake happened before that feature was developed.
 Without the ability to remove a vdev, the operator’s only option was to replace the SSDs with another pair of spinning disks in the existing vdev, then add another new vdev for the SLOG using the SSDs.
 This worked, and the systems appeared to function normally for years.

 To understand why this lead to massively increased fragmentation several years down the road, we need to talk briefly about how ZFS stores data on-disk at a very low level.
-When a vdev is created, ZFS carves it into roughly 200 individual data structures called metaslabs—which means the size of the metaslabs is determined by the size of the vdev itself.
+When a vdev is created, ZFS carves it into roughly 200 individual data structures called metal slabs.
+The size of the metal slabs is determined by the size of the vdev itself.

-When the problem vdev in this story was created, the size of each of the metaslabs was only 1 GiB due to the relatively small size of the SSDs used to create it.
-Replacing the small SSDs with large spinning disks expanded the size of the vdev—but it didn’t change the size of the metaslabs themselves, resulting in a vdev with many thousands of metaslabs instead of only 200.
+When the problem vdev in this story was created, the size of each of the metal slabs was only 1 GiB due to the relatively small size of the SSDs used to create it.
+Replacing the small SSDs with large spinning disks expanded the size of the vdev.
+But it didn’t change the size of the metaslabs themselves, resulting in a vdev with many thousands of metaslabs instead of only 200.

-When ZFS needed to allocate space from this vdev, it would search through the first metaslab and find it did not contain enough contiguous free space—then unload that metaslab, load another, and continue the process until it found enough free space.
-This is usually not that big of a problem—but since there were thousands of tiny metaslabs instead of a couple hundred larger ones, the process could take a long time.
+When ZFS needed to allocate space from this vdev, it would search through the first metaslab and find it did not contain enough contiguous free space.
+If ZFS didn’t find enough space, it would unload that metaslab, load another, and continue the process until it found enough free space.
+This is usually not that big of a problem.
+However, because there were thousands of tiny metaslabs instead of a couple hundred larger ones, the process could take a long time.
 This in turn delayed allocations, held up the entire transaction group, and resulted in very poor performance.

-Newer versions of ZFS (0.8 and later) have the “spacemap_histogram” feature, which much less expensively informs ZFS which metaslabs contain large contiguous ranges of free space, and how fragmented they are, allowing it to find a suitable metaslab much more quickly.
+Newer versions of ZFS (0.8 and later) have the “spacemap_histogram” feature.
+It much less expensively informs ZFS which metaslabs contain large contiguous ranges of free space, and how fragmented they are, allowing it to find a suitable metaslab much more quickly.

 For this customer, the ultimate resolution was to evacuate the data and recreate the pool, to resolve this and other configuration errors.
 After it was recreated, the pool offered much higher performance.